Thesharing/court-spider/README.md

 *Windows:*

-Mannually create the folders and files mentioned above.
+Manually create the folders and files mentioned above.

 ## Config

-Refer to [Thesharing/proxy_pool](https://github.com/Thesharing/proxy_pool) to modify the config of Redis.
+Refer to [Thesharing/proxy_pool](https://github.com/Thesharing/proxy_pool) to modify the config of Redis in proxy.

 Customize the spider in `config.json`: